junxuanlee/Monte_Carlo_Algorithms/README.md

 # Monte_Carlo_Algorithms

-The implementations in this repository involve:

-i) KF, SIS and SIR on autoregressive problem

-ii) EKF, SIS and SIR on logistic regression problem
+This project involves implementations for Kalman Filter, Sequence Importance Sampling (SIS) and Sequence Importance Resampling (SIR) on autoregressice and lostice regression problems.

-KF: Kalman Filter, EKF: Extended Kalman Filter, SIS: Sequential Importance Sampling, SIR: Sequential Importance Resampling (also known as Particle Filter)
+*Sequential Importance Resampling is also known as Particle Filter